RESOStandards/transport/entity-events.md

 * Confirm that for each record in a sample set of _EntityEvent_ records, that either a record with _ResourceName_ and _ResourceRecordKey_ is returned OR an `HTTP 400` response value indicating the records are no longer available.
 * Test sequence order.
 * Confirm that requesting the same _EntityEventSequence_ results in the same combination of _ResourceName_ and _ResourceRecordKey_.
-* Check metadata for the existence of an _EntityEventSequence_ field in the _HistoryTransactional Resource_.
-* When present, confirm that for a sample set of _EntityEvent_ records that corresponding values exist in _HistoryTransactional_.

 # Original Proposal
 [**Download PDF**](https://github.com/RESOStandards/transport/files/9862609/RESOWebAPIRCP-RCP.-.WEBAPI-027.Event.Resource.and.Replication.Model-251022-173840.pdf)